Library: Policy

 (d) The certification request may be denied even though there are more than six months of compliant monitoring history, while on a consent agreement.

-7. When a request for star certification is denied, copies of documentation supporting the denial are maintained in the case file.
-Originals are returned to the program.
+6. When a request for star certification is denied, documentation supporting the denial is maintained in the case record.

-(1) When the program contacts Child Care Services (CCS) to discuss concerns regarding the star certification denial, attempts are made to resolve the matter by making the appropriate referrals based on the denial reason.
+(1) When the program contacts CCS to discuss concerns regarding the star certification denial, attempts are made to resolve the matter by making the appropriate referrals based on the denial reason.

-(2) When the matter is not resolved, Licensing staff advises the program of the right to file a grievance, per OAC 340:110-1-15 providing grievance procedure policy, when requested.
+(2) When the matter is not resolved, the program is advised of the right to file a grievance, per OAC 340:110-1-15, and provided grievance procedure policy, when requested.

-(3) When it is determined the program meets a different star certification level other than requested, the stars outreach specialist notifies the owner and director or primary caregiver, when applicable, documenting the discussion on Form 07LC080E, Licensing Services Supplemental Information.
-The owner and director or primary caregiver, when applicable, also updates or completes and submits a new, appropriate request for star certification for the different star certification level.
+(3) When it is determined the program meets a different star certification level other than requested, the stars outreach specialist notifies the owner and director or primary caregiver.

-8. Licensing staff complete a plan of correction when star certification criteria are not met.
+7. Designated CCS staff completes a plan of correction when star certification criteria are not met.

 (A) compliance with minimum Licensing requirements;